Shaun Dolac: Los Angeles Rams

 Dolac signed with the Los Angeles Rams as an undrafted free agent on April 28, 2025.
 Dolac recorded 14 tackles in the team's first two preseason games and made the 53-man active roster to start the season.
-He made his NFL debut in the first week of the season on special teams.
-His first career tackle came on a punt return by Jaylin Noel in the second quarter.
-He played on defense for the first time in the sixth week and recorded seven tackles, including a tackle for loss on a Justice Hill carry.
+He made his NFL debut in the team's season opener against the Houston Texans on special teams.
+Dolac's first career tackle came on a punt return by Jaylin Noel in the second quarter.
+He played on defense for the first time in Week 6 against the Baltimore Ravens, and recorded seven tackles, including a tackle for loss on a Justice Hill carry.
+Dolac played in all 17 of Los Angeles' regular season contests during his rookie campaign, recording 25 combined tackles while playing primarily on special teams.
+On January 6, 2026, Dolac was placed on injured reserve due to a PCL injury suffered in the team's Week 18 contest against the Arizona Cardinals.